Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/merinehlsen/project-description.md

 survival, developmental time and concentration of biomolecules.

-I have compiled the relevant data into an [excel table](Projects/merinehlsen/flydata.xlsx)
+I have compiled the relevant data into an [excel table](Projects/merinehlsen/flydata.xlsx).

-This dataset includes multiple characteristics for each of the three measurements, namely: 1. dietary composity 2. genetics 3. sex
+This dataset includes multiple characteristics for each of the three measurements, namely:

+1.  dietary composity
+2.  genetics
+3.  sex

 Let’s look at all of them individually in detail.

-### 1. dietary composition (hereafter diet)
+### 1. Dietary composition (hereafter diet)

 The publication looks at three different diets, characterized by the respecive amounts of protein (from yeast) and carbohydrates/ sugar (from